about

 The freedom to see yourself and the world through a wider, more international lens.

-My big dream is to make Foreignish one of the best platforms for nuanced and relatable memoir stories specifically about the emotional experiences of immigration.
+My big dream is to make Foreignish one of the best platforms for nuanced and relatable personal essays about the emotional experiences of immigration.

 I want the Foreignish stories to be the kind of stories I wish I had come across back when I thought nobody feels like me—and, therefore, I must be weird or weak.